Object View

 Object View contains all Objects which are currently active.
 You can add or remove Objects in a project using the Settings Page in the Project Tab.

-Right of the Object’s name you will find audio properties:
+To the right of the Object’s name you will find audio properties:

 • S Solo (can be switched between PFL and SIP on the Settings page)